-For more information contact:
+For more information, please contact:

 Life insurance policies are another asset suitable as a planned gift to the Food Bank.
 By donating a paid-up life insurance policy or designating the Greater Cleveland Food Bank as a beneficiary of a new policy, you can help us to continue our distribution of food to those in need well into the future.

-Retirement assets may be one of the best assets to transfer as a charitable contribution because of their specific characteristics.
-In many cases retirement assets can be the highest taxed asset of an estate, and a beneficiary may have to pay income tax on distributions received.
+Retirement assets may be one of the best to transfer as a charitable contribution because of their specific characteristics.
+In many cases, retirement assets can be the highest taxed asset of an estate, and a beneficiary may have to pay income tax on distributions received.
 Please consult your legal and/or financial advisor about the gifting of any type of retirement asset, profit sharing plan, a 401(k) or 403(b), or an IRA before taking action.
 You can make a tax-efficient gift and help us provide food for those in need through a Charitable IRA.